Schrems calls on EU authorities to intervene in ‘Kafkaesque’ DPC case

 The meetings are referred to in submissions made by the company during the DPC’s investigation of the complaint.

-Excerpts from these submissions show Facebook stated it had “detailed direct engagement with the commission prior to the implementation of the recent update to our terms, spanning ten meetings”.
+Excerpts from these submissions show Facebook stated it had “detailed direct engagement with the commission prior to the implementation of the recent update to our terms, spanning 10 meetings”.

 On Friday, the Irish regulator announced it had completed its investigation into Twitter’s handling of a data breach in 2018, raising the prospect of the first fines against tech companies who have made Dublin their European base and the DPC the lead regulator.